Humans are easily distracted by a lot of things.

 - Play more.
-Unstructured play time is as healthy for children as it is adults.
-The act of play lets our mind wander, which activates it in new and sometimes innovative ways.
-Of course, more play don’t always lead to greater inspiration.
+Unstructured play time is as healthy for adults as it is for children.
+The act of play lets our minds wander, which activates them in new and sometimes innovative ways.
+Of course, more play doesn’t always lead to greater inspiration.
 But more work certainly doesn’t either.
 In fact, overwork has been linked to burnout and stale thinking, both of which can frustrate our productivity, efficacy, and contributions to the world.
 Although it sounds counter-intuitive, more play results in greater success and fulfillment.

 If you’ve read this far, chances are you’re already hoping to change, improve, or inspire your current trajectory for the better.
 For that I commend you.
 But I also leave you with one of my favorite quotes on finding the courage to change.
 It’s been attributed to a variety of modern leaders and is a superb mechanism to instill self-mastery.
-“If you always do what you’ve always done, you will always get what you’ve always got.”
+“If you always do what you’ve always done, you’ll always get what you’ve always gotten.”

 In that pursuit, I wish you luck.